wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 ### To Lock or Not to Lock: It's an OCC Question

-Lazy CD/CR shares lots of characteristics with Optimistic Concurrency Control (OCC) [5].
+Lazy CD/CR shares the same core idea with Optimistic Concurrency Control (OCC) [5].
 Instead of locking every data item till transaction commit to prevent conflicting accesses by other transactions, OCC optimistically assumes that the **transaction's read set will not be altered during its execution (from the first read to the last read)**, and therefore locking is omitted.